TAKING ADVANTAGE OF RESOURCES AT WAGNER

 Does Wagner provide support on how to adjust to New York and Graduate School?

 Wagner’s International Student Workshops are designed to help Wagner students from outside of the U.S. acclimate to NYU and to New York City.
-Each workshop will focus on a different facet of adapting to U.S. and New York culture, offering information but also encouraging interactive discussion among students.
-All sessions meet on Friday afternoons at the Puck Building, 295 Lafayette Street).
+Each workshop focuses on a different facet of adapting to U.S. and New York culture, offering information but also encouraging interactive discussion among students.
+Workshops will take place throughout the first couple of weeks and continue throughout the year.

 How can I improve my writing skills?